-The Bay Region Modern style represents Carmel's unique development of the Second and Third Bay Region styles.
+The typical Modern-style building in Carmel can be categorized as belonging to the Bay Region sub-style.
 This warmer and rustic variation of the colder and more austere Modern styles has been described under multiple labels: Bay Area, Bay Area Regionalism, San Francisco Bay Regionalism, Bay Region, post-war Bay Region and Bay Tradition.
 The style was not officially named until October 11, 1947, when Lewis Mumford, author of the New Yorker column Skyline, described a new phenomenon occurring on the West Coast:

 I look for the continuous spread, to every part of our country, of that native and humane form of modernism, which one might call the Bay Region Style, a free yet unobstructed expression of the terrain, the climate, and the way of life on the Coast.
-128

 In its infancy, Bay Region was little more than a movement or an "attitude" rather than a formal style.
-Architectural historian David Gebhard qualifies three loosely defined schools of the Bay Region style: The principle adherents of the First Bay Tradition, also identified as the Arts & Crafts or Craftsman Style, (1890-1930) were A. Page Brown, Ernest Coxhead, Bernard Maybeck, Willis Polk, and John Galen Howard, among others.
-The principals of the Second Bay Tradition (1930s-1959) were William Wurster, Joseph Esherick, John Dinwiddie, and Gardner Dailey.
-Charles Moore and his contemporaries defined the Third Bay Tradition (1960 onward).
-For purposes of defining Carmel's modernist architectural styles, the Second and Third Bay traditions have been classified into a single style, the Bay Region Modern style, that has been continuously developed into the 1980s.
-129
+Architectural historian David Gebhard qualifies three loosely defined schools of the Bay Region style: The principle adherents of the First Bay Tradition (1890-1930) were A. Page Brown, Ernest Coxhead, Bernard Maybeck, Willis Polk, and John Galen Howard, among others.
+The principals of the Second Bay Tradition (1930s-1959) were William Wurster, Joseph